defing/watcher/README.md

 npm run start
 ```

+Enter the private key when prompted.
 To emit more verbose logs run with `DEBUG=ethers:*`.

 ## Notes

-- The watcher transfers the entire detected balance in one transaction.
+- The watcher withdraws the full amount reported by `maxWithdraw` in one call.
 - Ensure the signer has enough ETH to pay gas.
 - Consider rate limits on your RPC provider when lowering the polling interval.